 This seems like a rather obscure category, but hedgehogs are somewhat accident-prone and death through misadventure isn’t uncommon.
 Such instances include hedgehogs drowning in garden ponds, becoming entangled in netting, electrocution by electric fences and falling into holes, particularly cattle grids, many of which now have hedgehog ramps built-in (see Declining QA).
 Indeed, the late Tiggywinkles founder Les Stocker wrote how hedgehogs are very good at falling into things, while Pat Morris, in a paper to the London Naturalist in 1966, described a hedgehog courting a bizarre death by licking sulphuric acid off a car battery in Orpington!

 Hedgehogs are also fond of lying up in long grass and piles of leaves and branches – this makes them particularly susceptible to being injured by strimmers/mowers and burnt in bonfires.
 The advice is always to check for these animals before you start strimming/mowing or light your bonfire.
-Additional “collateral” human-mediated mortality comes from sources such as road traffic, litter (particularly elastic bands which can fix around their waist and restrict them as they grow, and pots/cans that get stuck on their heads), the use of pesticides and tidy gardens – see Interaction with Humans for a more detailed review of these.
+Additional “collateral” human-mediated mortality comes from sources such as road traffic, litter (particularly elastic bands, which can fix around their waist and restrict them as they grow, and pots/cans that get stuck on their heads), the use of pesticides, metabolic bone disease that we think can result from overconsumption of foods such as mealworms and peanuts, and tidy gardens – see Interaction with Humans for a more detailed review of these.